moscajs/aedes/README.md

 ### instance.subscribe(topic, func(packet, cb), done)

 After `done` is called, every time [publish](#publish) is invoked on the instance (and on any other connected instances) with a matching `topic` the `func` function will be called.
-It also support retained messages lookup.

 `func` needs to call `cb` after receiving the message.